Haseeb-21/Web-Project/breakdownOfWork.md

 - Added the ability to add a tag for each reminder.
 - Made a new route for adding friends
 - Changed weather api to only allow authenticated users to view it.
+- Added a sign up button on the login page.
+It redirects you to the registration page.

 ### Ivan Chen:
 - Merged weather API into master branch.